learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 `wrap`, except from the _bottom and up_, instead of top and down.
 We'll keep the property set to `wrap` for now, though.

 Let's add in the previous property we discussed, `flex-direction`.
 If you add `flex-direction: column` to the `main` CSS block, flexbox will still _wrap_ items, but instead of in a new line underneath, the items will appear in a new _column_ to the right of the first.

 #### `flex-flow`

-In our `main` CSS block, we've now got `flex-direction` and `flex-wrap` defined.
-These two properties often go hand in hand when working with flexbox, so CSS provides a shorthand property that defines both in one line:
-`flex-flow`.
-To implement this, in `main` replace `flex-direction` and `flex-wrap` with the following:
+In our `.main` CSS block, we've now got `flex-direction` and `flex-wrap` defined.
+These two properties often go hand in hand, so CSS provides a shorthand property that defines both in one line: `flex-flow`.
+To implement this, in `.main` replace `flex-direction` and `flex-wrap` with the following:

 ```
 flex-flow: column wrap;